-- 13.1 The Nether and Upper Poppleton Neighbourhood Plan acknowledges that the City of York Council as a unitary authority is also a waste and minerals planning authority.
+13.1 The Nether and Upper Poppleton Neighbourhood Plan acknowledges that the City of York Council as a unitary authority is also a waste and minerals planning authority.

 This responsibility involves identifying all waste arising from all sources in the area and requirements for minerals, including aggregates and how these will be sourced.

-The Municipal Waste Management Strategy for the City of York and North Yorkshire 2006 2026 and subsequent strategies highlight the need to develop planning policies relating to waste. - 13.2 Minerals resource mapping undertaken by the British Geological Survey for North Yorkshire identifies broad areas of potential reserves in York for several types of minerals resources. - 13.3 The area immediately upstream from the proposed Dutton Farm extraction as the allocation was included in the Preferred Options Draft of the Mineral and Waste Joint Plan but has not been adopted.
-The area is subject to flooding as the map below indicates. - 13.4 There are several commercial fishing ponds that lie upstream from the potential site of Mineral extraction.
-The Neighbourhood Plan Committee is anxious that this natural area is not impacted in anyway either by extraction or subsequent infill when the extraction period ends, or should extraction recommence or be permitted by the City Council.
+The Municipal Waste Management Strategy for the City of York and North Yorkshire 2006 - 2026 and subsequent strategies highlight the need to develop planning policies relating to waste.

+13.2 Minerals resource mapping undertaken by the British Geological Survey for North Yorkshire identifies broad areas of potential reserves in York for several types of minerals resources.

+13.3 The area immediately upstream form the proposed Dutton Farm extraction as the allocation was included in the Preferred Options Draft of the Mineral and Waste Joint Plan and has not yet been adopted.
+The area is subject to flooding as the map below indicates.

+13.4 There are a number of commercial fishing ponds that lie upstream from the potential site of Mineral extraction.
+The Neighbourhood Plan Committee are anxious that this natural area is not impacted in anyway either by extraction or subsequent infill when the extraction period, should extraction recommence or be permitted by the City Council.
-17 The Council Renewable Energy Study (2014) undertaken by AMEC.

-13.5 Flood waters are an issue for the City of York.
-The Foss Dyke, which forms the Parish Boundary, is adjacent to the proposed extraction pit at Dutton Farm.
+13.5 Flood waters are an issues for the City of York.
+The Foss Dyke which form the Parish Boundary, is adjacent to the proposed extraction pit at Dutton Farm.
 It would be hoped that the City Planners take all this into consideration before allowing further extraction.